NKa1409/UVenture/infos/installation_guide.md

 ## 2. Extract the ZIP Archive

-1) Locate and download the ZIP archive containing the project files from this repo.
+1) Locate and download the ZIP archive containing the project files from this repo (Code (green button)->Download ZIP).
-2) Right-click the ZIP file and select Extract All or use an extraction tool.
+2) Right-click the ZIP file and select `Extract All` or use an extraction tool.
 3) Note the path of the extracted folder (e.g., `C:\Users\YourName\Downloads\UVenture-main`).